ibtehaj95/project-dating-site/project-idea.md

 Sponsorships can be offered to companies to advertise in places, like the bar, the smoking area, the living area in the form of snacks

 In-game purchases, like buying someone a flower, a pack of chocolates.
 If you accept a gift from someone, it'd appear on your avatar for the next hour

+# Timeline

+General advice would be to first create a traditional dating or social media app and focus on having a reasonably strong foundation for privacy and security to safeguard users' interests